 (i) First statement is true, but only the second statement is not true.

 (ii) Only the second statement is true but the first statement is not true.

-(iii) Both first and second statements are true.
+(iii) Both the first and second statements are true.

 (iv) Either the first or second statement is true.

-Q. A shop sells bagged coffee beans; dark roast, medium roast, robusta coffee beans and arabica.
-The company packages the coffee brans in boxes that have either 8 ounces of coffee beans of the same flavour and the same form, or 8 ounces of coffee beans of 4 different flavours and the same form.
-If the order in which the beans are packed isn’t counted for, how many different types of boxes are possible?
+Q. A shop sells bagged coffee beans; dark roast, medium roast, robusta coffee beans, and arabica.
+The company packages the coffee beans in boxes that have either 8 ounces of coffee beans of the same flavor and the same form, or 8 ounces of coffee beans of 4 different flavors and the same form.
+If the order in which the beans are packed isn’t counted, how many different types of boxes are possible?

 The aim and objective of the extract are to:

-(i) Disregard the human behaviour that is based on observations taken from animals
+(i) Disregard the human behavior that is based on observations taken from animals